Thankathon

 This is a vital yet high-risk intervention allows our team to gain control of a patient's physiology following serious traumatic or medical incidents.

-During 2024 our doctors performed 12 regional nerve blocks to patients, which is a skill our critical care paramedics will be able to undertake going forwards as the charity continues to enhance its clinical operations.
+During 2025, our doctors performed two regional nerve blocks to patients, which is a skill our critical care paramedics will be able to undertake going forwards as the charity continues to enhance its clinical operations.

 Wiltshire and Bath Air Ambulance Charity needs to raise over £5 million to deliver their lifesaving service each year.